cmput301-w25/project-cachecows/README.md

 ## Project Description
 # Feelink
-Feelink is an Android application designed to help users track, share, and reflect on their moods.
-Built with a user-friendly interface, Feelink allows individuals to log mood events, follow friends' emotional journeys, and engage in meaningful interactions through comments and direct messaging.
+Feelink is a mobile application designed to help users track, understand, and share their emotional experiences.
+In today's fast-paced world, emotional well-being often takes a backseat—Feelink provides a simple yet powerful way for users to reflect on their moods, identify patterns, and connect with others who may share similar experiences.

+With an intuitive interface, Feelink allows users to log their emotions, add context through text or images, and optionally share their mood events with friends or keep them private.
+The app fosters a supportive community where users can follow each other's emotional journeys, comment on mood updates, and engage in meaningful conversations.

+Beyond tracking moods, Feelink enables direct messaging between users, creating a space for personal and empathetic interactions.
+Whether it's a moment of joy, frustration, or uncertainty, Feelink provides a safe and expressive environment to navigate one's emotions.

+By combining personal reflection with social connection, Feelink aims to promote mental wellness, emotional awareness, and a greater sense of community.

 # Features
 ## Mood Tracking